-The U. S. Department of Health and Human Services (HSS) has asked the Institute of Medicine to design a standardized model of an electronic health record, in a move that may help spur nationwide acceptance of Electronic Medical Records.
-The tentative date for the completed design is 2004.
-The impact of such change, if implemented by HSS, on current LanVision products and services is unknown at this time.
+The U. S. Department of Health and Human Services (HSS) has asked the Institute of Medicine of the National Academy of Sciences to design a standardized model of an electronic health record, in a move that may help spur nationwide acceptance of Electronic Medical Records.
+The impact of such a change, if implemented by HSS, on current LanVision products and services is unknown at this time.
 However, LanVision believes that its software and systems are sufficiently flexible to accommodate changing regulatory requirements.
 Also, in April 2004, President Bush put forth the goal of establishing electronic medical records for most Americans within 10 years.
-His plan includes appointing a national health-technology coordinator who will report to the Secretary of Health and Human Services, specifically to create a plan to guide the highly fragmented industry toward an interoperable electronic medical records system.
+According to a Wall Street Journal article dated April 27, 2004, a new national health-technology coordinator has been appointed who reports to the Secretary of Health and Human Services.
+His responsibility is specifically to create a plan to guide the highly fragmented industry toward an interoperable electronic medical records system.
+The HSS Secretary has also announced incentives for healthcare providers to speed up the conversion to electronic medical records, with possible regional grants, low-rate loans and various pilot programs.
+The Bush administration made \$50 million available for electronic-records demonstration projects in 2004.
+The President's 2005 budget doubles that amount to \$100 million.
+As noted in a Wall Street Journal article dated July 21, 2004, "Putting such a system in place can cost a major hospital \$20 million or more.
+HSS estimates that in the U.S., only about 13% of hospitals have adopted electronic health records for patients.
+As a result, the health-care industry lags far behind most other industries in using computers."